scharris/sqljson-query/docs/README.md

 <img align="right" src="img/query-spec-box.dot.svg" alt="query-specification">

 Next we supply specifications for our queries.
 A query specification describes how to form JSON output for each table and how related table data is nested via parent/child table relationships.
-These are expressed in TypeScript and they are checked whenever the tool is run to generate queries (during the app build, usually) against the database metadata.
+These are expressed in TypeScript (regardless of target language) and they are checked whenever the tool is run to generate queries against the database metadata.
 This checking ensures validity of all references to database objects, including implicit reliance on foreign keys in parent/child relationships.

-In this example we supply a specification for a single drugs query, which fetches data from all of the tables shown in the above diagram:
+In this example we supply a specification for a single drugs query, which fetches data from all tables in the above
+diagram:

 ```typescript
 const drugAdvisoriesReferencesQuery: QuerySpec = {